egr-smart/egr-smart.github.io/about.md

 ### Where I am now

 I'm living in Shanghai, China now.
 I have always had it in my mind that my next move after Brisbane would be an international move.
-I had done a fair amount of international travel, but I always wanted to experience the day-to-day life in a completely foreign environment.
-My wife is Chinese, and we made the joint decision to move to China - making good on that promise to myself and giving my wife the opportunity to make up for some lost time with the family after living abroad for so long.
+I had done a fair amount of international travel, but I always wanted to experience day-to-day life in a completely foreign environment.
+My wife is Chinese, and we made the joint decision to move to China - making good on that promise to myself and giving my wife the opportunity to make up for some lost time with her family after living abroad for so long.

 Now we're here, I'm really enjoying my time.
 Shanghai is an amazing city to live in, I can feel my Chinese improving by the day, and immersing myself in a new culture has expanded my mind in ways I never would have expected.

 ### What I'm about

 I'm a little bit obsessed with self improvement.
-The one thing that has never failed to captivate me is the idea of mastery, and as such for large periods of my life i've gone through several periods of intense practice in any domain that interests me - from spending hours tweaking my pitching form ⚾ and kicking technique 🏉, to commiting to working out 💪 a little bit every day for years, to spending 3+ hours every day immersing in Mandarin.
+The one thing that has never failed to captivate me is the idea of mastery.
+Chasing mastery has intense practice in any domain that interests me - from spending hours tweaking my pitching form ⚾ and kicking technique 🏉, to commiting to working out 💪 a little bit every day for years, to spending 3+ hours every day immersing in Mandarin.
 I want to see where applying this mindset to coding ⌨️ will take me.

 </details>